China opposed to U.S. listing Taobao as market for piracy

 An interagency panel "reviewed all written submissions and selected a few of the most prominent examples of notorious markets in each category," the spokeswoman said.

-The USTR removed Baidu Inc (BIDU.O), China's largest search engine, from its list in a nod to the firm's efforts to clean up its music offerings.
+The USTR removed Baidu Inc, China's largest search engine, from its list in a nod to the firm's efforts to clean up its music offerings.

 China has intensified efforts to protect intellectual property in the country over the past few years.
 However, results have been mixed, because enforcement remains weak and inconsistent, and bootleg operators have been inventive in finding new ways to copy and sell counterfeits and knock-offs.